ab-kubernetes/demo-sidebyside/README.md

 ### Checking memory

 If you are using a cluster that a dashboard showing memory consumption for each pod, you can see that the pods running the Quarkus application consume the least amount of memory.

+## Making changes to the scenario

+Each one of the Kubernetes manifests (deployment, service, ...) references a docker image (using the `geoand` namespace).
+If changes are to be made to an application, the corresponding docker image needs to be rebuilt and (re)pushed, perhaps to another docker registry.
+In such a case changes might need to be made to `./dockerbuild.sh` and / or `./dockerpush.sh` which are available under `hello/{booted,nodejs,quarked}` directories.

+**NOTE**: If another namespace is used (instead of `geoand`), just substitute `geoand` with your username in all places the former is used

+**NOTE**: Building the docker images doesn't require any additional tools other than Docker since the `kubefiles/Dockerfile` contains everything necessary to build each version of application.

+**NOTE**: `dockerpush.sh` assumes that the `docker` binary can login to the target registry without having to specify a username and password